hgcl/gatsby-garden/§the-nuclear-family-was-a-mistake-2020.md

 		- Nuclear families had to be more intertwined (= basically an extended family)
 	- Since the 1960s:
 		- Marriage is not about childbearing anymore, but about adult fulfillment
-		- Women don't want to stay at home anymore
+		- Women don’t want to stay at home anymore
 		- Divorce is rising, neighborhood communities are not as strong anymore
 		- Economically not viable anymore, except for the rich => both parents at work so who takes care of the children?
 Someone else that you need to pay to do the job (once taken care of by extended family)
 - Current debate
 	- Nowadays, when we talk about strengthening the family, we think about the nuclear family model.
-	- Problem: we don't live with the same parameters as 1950–1965.
+	- Problem: we don’t live with the same parameters as 1950–1965.
 The nuclear family model would not work today.
 - Modern cultural paradox
 	- Today, we want stability but also mobility and freedom.
 We want close families, but not the constraints and demanding lifestyle that made them possible.
 - Modern living arrangements